 Other factors that are specific to women include:

 Before menopause, women have a slightly lower risk of heart attack than men.
-However, postmenopausal women have similar risk for heart attack as men.
+However, postmenopausal women have a similar risk for heart attack as men.

 To help reduce your chances of a heart attack, take these steps to modify your lifestyle: